DutchCodingCompany/pin_lock/README.md

   authenticator = await PinLock.authenticatorInstance(userId: '1', ...the rest of your configuration here...);
 ```
 `userId` is a `String` parameter that enables multiple users to use the app with different pin codes.
 Here you would provide a value that you can guarantee is unique for your users (like their username or user id).
 If you do not want to support multiple accounts on a single device, you can provide a hard coded string value instead.

-In this case, you need to **make sure you disable pin authentication on logout**, otherwise your next user will not be to use the app on the same device without reinstalling it.
+> ⚠️ If you hard-code the `userId`, you need to **make sure you disable pin authentication on logout**, otherwise your next user will not be to use the app on the same device without reinstalling it.

+After completing this step, your app has an instance of `Authenticator` that knows what the logic of your app's locking behavior and knows where to store this data.

 ### Setup `AuthenticatorWidget`

 `AuthenticatorWidget` is the root of the secured part of your application.
 Normally, you would want it to encompass your entire application except for onboarding, sign in and sign up flows (at which point you also do not know the identity of your user, meaning that you cannot provide a reliable `userId`).

 The core parameters of `AuthenticatorWidget` are:
-- `child` - which is you application's normal code
+- `child` - which is you application's normal widget tree
 - `pinNodeBuilder` - which is a builder function through which you provide information about what the individual input fields should look like, given the `state` that they are in
 - `lockScreenBuilder` - which is another builder function through which you describe what you want your whole pin input screen to look like (given the `LockScreenConfiguration`)

+If you want the app to be locked (show the lock screen) after a specified amount of time of it being in the background, don't forget to include [`WidgetsBindingObserver` step](#WidgetsBindingObserver).

+Upon completing this step, your app knows which part of your app is protected by the pin code and what the lock screen of the app should look like.
 ### Setup `AuthenticatonSetupWidget`

-// TODO: Usage + philosopy behind builders and configurations

-## Extensibility
-// TODO: Describe how any part of the `Authenticator` can be replaced (e.g., if you don't want to use `SharedPreferences`)
+The final step involves describing what the user interface looks like for a user who is trying to enable, disable, or change their pin code.

+`AuthenticationSetupWidget` is meant to be placed in the settings or preferences screen of your app.
+It requires you to set up builders for different flows of interaction with the pin code.

+* `overviewBuilder` is the first thing your user sees when getting to settings, before they have done any action.
+It contains information about whether the pin code and biometric authentication are currently enabled.
+* `enablingWidget`, `disablingWidget` and `changingWidget` should return widgets that describe what the respective screens should look like.
+The `Configuration` parameter of builders aims to contain all of the information you need to display the correct state to your user.
+Properties such as `canSubmitChange` can be used to enable or disable buttons, and `error` property can be mapped to a more descriptive, localized text that conveys to your user exactly what went wrong and how to fix it.

+You can use `AuthenticationSetupWidget` in multiple places in your app.
+For example, this widget can be added as a child of a `ListTile` of your settings screen, where you'd only provide the `overviewBuilder` (and return a `Container` from all other builders).
+This way you can preview the current state of pin code authentication in your app's general settings.
+Clicking on this tile could open a new screen in which you could have another `AuthenticationSetupWidget` with all off the builders describing your app's pin setup flow.